 Even during non-pandemic times, working moms face an uphill battle in the workplace, as their average hourly wage is only 85 percent of what men make, and only 6 percent of S&P 500 companies’ chief executives are female.
 Such obvious inequality brings up not just financial questions but also deeply ingrained social issues.
 For instance, should women have to choose between career and family?

-The real question, however, is what we’re doing about this fundamental problem.
+The real question, however, is what we’re doing about these fundamental problems.
 Progress appears to be taking shape at different rates across the nation.
-Not only do parental leave policies and other legal support systems vary by state, but the quality of infrastructure — from cost-effective day care to public schools — is also far from uniform as well.
+Not only do parental leave policies and other legal support systems vary by state, but the quality of infrastructure — from cost-effective day care to public schools — is far from uniform as well.

 Best and Worst States for Working Moms